 The RCI team includes subject matter experts in public finance who can provide guidance on conducting fiscal impact analyses and other economic analyses.

-RCI cannot conduct your engineering or environmental evaluations.
+No, RCI cannot conduct your engineering or environmental evaluations.
 However, RCI subject matter experts in environmental permitting and engineering can provide advice and guidance at these stages of your project.
-RCI can also connect you with other communities working through similar challenges and facilitate peer learning and knowledge sharing.
+RCI can also connect you with other communities working through similar challenges and facilitate peer learning and knowledge sharing via the RCI Community of Practice.

 RCI may offer a limited number of in-person site visits.
 RCI will develop virtual resources such as success stories and case studies that examine best practices from other transportation reconnection projects.

-Yes, RCI can help you identify grants and other funding opportunities for your reconnection project.
-RCI will also provide a number of technical assistance offerings on finding appropriate funding and writing grant applications.
-The RCI Team cannot write your grant applications for you, but we can provide best practices and examples of past successful grant applications.
+Yes, RCI technical assistance can help you identify appropriate funding and financing opportunities for your reconnection project.
+The RCI Team cannot write your applications for you, but we can provide best practices and examples of past successful applications.

 There is currently no more funding allocated for these programs.
 RCP funding was distributed through three funding cycles (RCP FY2022, RCN FY 2023, and RCP FY 2024).
-The application period for the RCP FY2024 Notice of Funding Opportunity (NOFO) closed in September 2024.
-All grant funding for the Reconnecting Communities and Neighborhoods (RCN) Program was distributed in FY 2023.
+All grant funding for the RCN Program was distributed in FY 2023.

-However, there are several other ways to access federal funding for your transportation reconnection project.
-RCI will work with you to identify those sources and help you prepare strong grant applications.
+However, there are several other ways to access funding and financing for your transportation reconnection project.
+RCI will work with you to identify those sources and help you prepare strong applications and procurements.

-RCI can help identify funding opportunities for projects in smaller and rural communities, in addition to those in larger metropolitan areas.
-In fact, while RCI technical assistance is available to communities of all sizes, we prioritize providing technical assistance to communities with fewer resources or more limited capacity.
+RCI can help identify funding and financing opportunities for projects in smaller and rural communities, in addition to those in larger metropolitan areas.
+RCI technical assistance is available to communities of all sizes, including communities with fewer resources or more limited capacity.

-RCI does not provide funding for projects, nor can we guarantee any future funding from other programs.
-However, one goal of our technical assistance is to help communities develop plans, identify funding sources, and prepare strong grant applications to make transportation reconnection projects possible.
+RCI does not provide funding for projects, nor can we guarantee any future funding or financing from other programs.
+However, one goal of our technical assistance is to help communities develop plans, identify funding and financing sources, and prepare strong applications to make transportation reconnection projects possible.

-Yes, in addition to helping you identify funding opportunities, we can work with you to understand when it makes sense to apply for funding for different phases of your project.
-For example, if you have received a project planning grant, we can advise on the best timing to pursue capital construction grant funding.
+Yes, in addition to helping you identify funding and financing opportunities, we can work with you to understand when it makes sense to apply for funding or financing for different phases of your project.
+For example, if you have received a project planning grant, we can advise on the best timing to pursue capital construction funding and financing.